 Live Performance Details

-Lindsey Stirling’s live performance in VR gets underway Monday, August 26th at 12 PM Pacific Time on Wave which you’ll find on both SteamVR and Oculus Store platforms.
-If you don’t have access to your VR headset, check out the performance on one of the live streams that will available on Facebook, YouTube, and Twitch.
+Lindsey Stirling’s live performance in VR gets underway Monday, August 26th, at noon Pacific Time on Wave, which you’ll find on both SteamVR and Oculus Store platforms.
+If you don’t have access to your VR headset, check out the performance on one of the live streams that will be available on Facebook, YouTube, and Twitch.

 And watch the future unfold.